 Here’s what people have said about the Bike Project in the past.

 The Bike Project has allowed me to maintain a fleet of bikes for a family of 5 and affordably upgrade my daughter’s bikes as they outgrow them annually.
 But the real fun has been learning the practical, mechanical skills of bike maintenance along the way.
-In a country that’s moving toward machines with “no user-serviceable parts inside” and treats consumer goods as disposable, the bike project is a welcome harbor for those who like to tinker and see value in used things.
+In a world that’s moving toward machines with “no user-serviceable parts inside” and treats consumer goods as disposable, the bike project is a welcome harbor for those who like to tinker and see value in used things.

 I first worked with Aaron a few years ago when he was offering bicycle maintenance and restoration in a parking lot in downtown Carbondale.
 I wanted to sharpen my own maintenance skills and maybe help some kids get their first bike.
 I’ve followed his progress and even donated some tools and bicycles when we downsized our home.
 The Way of Compassion is unique among the many non-profits that I work with in my job as a state representative.
 Colorado has a long history of supporting bicycles.
 Nothing touches kids more to give them a first sense of freedom.
 I hope that the project can continue to grow and do even greater things.